Reducing Food Waste: Saving Money and Helping the Environment

 Strategies for Reducing Food Waste

-Preserve Excess Food: If you have surplus fruits, vegetables, or other perishables, consider preserving them through canning, freezing, or pickling.
-Preserving excess food allows you to enjoy it later and minimizes waste.
+- Preserve Excess Food -- If you have surplus fruits, vegetables, or other perishables, consider preserving them through canning, freezing, or pickling.
+A good canning kit, freezer bags or a pickling kit makes the process easy and safe.

-Composting: If you cannot consume certain food scraps or leftovers, compost them instead of throwing them away.
-Composting converts organic waste into nutrient-rich soil, which can be used for gardening or donated to community gardens.
+- Composting -- If you cannot consume certain food scraps or leftovers, compost them instead of throwing them away.
+A compost bin converts organic waste into nutrient‑rich soil, which can be used for gardening or donated to community gardens.

 The Role of Businesses and Governments